krishnabx/snowflake-airbnb-analytics-sql/README.md

 * Referential integrity between fact and dimension tables
 * Range and sanity checks on pricing and availability metrics

-Validation queries are included alongside the analysis SQL.
+Basic data quality checks are included in the SQL files (clearly labeled) and focus on PK uniqueness, null checks, and join integrity.

 ---